François Tombalbaye: Early political career

-In 1946, Tombalbaye formed a chapter of the Chadian Progressive Party (PPT) in Sarh and rallied members of his clan and other Sara speakers to the party.
+In 1946/7, Tombalbaye formed a chapter of the Chadian Progressive Party (PPT) in Sarh and rallied members of his clan and other Sara speakers to the party.
 After a Muslim trader mocked the Sara people as mere beasts in November 1947, he helped to direct violent protest in N'Djamena.
 In 1949, the French government revoked his teaching position as punishment to his involvement in political activism.
-A year later, he went on to direct the PPT newspaper, AEF Nouvelle but shut down the same year after French repression.
+A year later, he went on to direct the PPT newspaper, AEF Nouvelle, which was shut down the same year after French repression.
 In 1952, he won a seat in the colonial territorial assembly and was elected to French Equatorial Africa general council in 1957, where he served as vice-president.
-Tensions between him and Lisette grew in the late 1950s after the 1956 loi-cadre reforms where individual colonies politicians are allowed to negotiate their own constituents, rather than maintain the federation of colonies of French Equatorial Africa.
+Tensions between him and Lisette grew in the late 1950s after the 1956 loi-cadre reforms where individual colonies politicians were allowed to negotiate their own constituents, rather than maintain the federation of colonies of French Equatorial Africa.
 He later succeeded Gabriel Lisette as head of the Chadian Progressive Party (PPT) in March 1959 after coming under pressure, heading Chad's colonial government from 1959.
 He ruled the country during its independence on 11 August 1960, and was appointed its first head of government.